 Generally, in the testing proctor script, it does give a short break in between segments for a stretch that includes no talking.
 This is a great place to implement a brain break such as yoga, or something where it silently the students can follow the lead of a teacher.

-Again you want to make sure that it is an activity that allows the oxygen to flow to the brain and the blood to pump as well.
+Again you want to make sure that the brain breaks during testing allow the oxygen to flow to the brain and the blood to pump as well.
 This can be in absolute silence, but I would suggest practicing with your students before the actual day of the test just so they understand what they are doing.
 The last thing you want is trying to keep things silent and students feeling the need to ask questions because they are not sure what it is that they’re doing..or even worse, staying silent but getting frustrated because they don’t understand what they’re supposed to be doing even though the activity is supposed to be helping them stay calm and focused.

-Something else that could help particularly fidgety students is giving them something that they can manipulate in their hands or their feet while they are testing.
-This can be as simple as giving them a small Koosh ball to roll between their fingers as they are reading and answering their questions, or using fidget bands on their chair to give them something to pump with their feet. (ad)
+Something else that could help particularly fidgety students is giving them something that they can manipulate in their hands or their feet while they are searching for brain breaks during testing.
+This can be as simple as giving them a small Koosh ball (ad) to roll between their fingers as they are reading and answering their questions, or using fidget bands (ad) on their chair to give them something to pump with their feet. (ad)

 These may not specifically be brain breaks during testing, but it does give them an avenue to help focus when their brain is having trouble doing so.